Lincoln (footballer, born 1998): Fenerbahçe

 On 1 July 2022, he returned to Turkey, signing for Süper Lig side Fenerbahçe on a four-year deal for €3.5 million.
 He was the first transfer of new manager Jorge Jesus and became a first-eleven player in multiple positions as central midfielder, attacking midfielder, left/right winger or left back.

 He made his UEFA Champions League debut in the second qualifying round first match, an away 0–0 tie against Dynamo Kyiv on 20 July 2022.
 On 4 August 2022, he made his UEFA Europa League debut in the third qualifying round first match, a 3–0 win over Slovácko.

 On 9 March 2023, he ruptured the anterior cruciate ligament (ACL) in his left knee in the UEFA Europa League round of 16 match against Sevilla and was expected to be out for about seven months.
 On 17 January 2024, he played for the first time in ten months against Adanaspor in a Turkish Cup match and scored one goal and made an assist.

 Red Bull Bragantino (loan)

 On 8 February 2024, Lincoln moved on loan to Red Bull Bragantino until the end of 2024.

 On 10 February 2024, he made his debut with the team against São Bernardo in a 1–1 tie Campeonato Paulista match.
 On 28 April 2024, he made his Série A with the team against Fortaleza in a 1–1 tie.

 Hull City (loan)

 On 23 January 2025, Lincoln joined EFL Championship club Hull City on loan for the remainder of the 2024–25 season.

+Alverca

+On 28 August 2025, Lincoln returned to Portugal, joining recently-promoted Primeira Liga club Alverca.